stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/CAN/CAN_Networking/readme.txt

 This program behaves as follows:
   - After reset LED1 is ON
-  - By Pressing on KEY Button : LED2 turns ON and all other Leds are OFF, on the N eval boards connected to the bus.
+  - By Pressing on KEY Button : LED2 turns ON and all other LEDs are OFF, on the N eval boards connected to the bus.
-  - Press on KEY Button again to send CAN Frame to command LEDn+1 ON, all other Leds are OFF on the N eval boards.
+  - Press on KEY Button again to send CAN Frame to command LEDn+1 ON, all other LEDs are OFF on the N eval boards.

  @note This example is tested with a bus of 3 units.
 The same program example is
        loaded in all units to send and receive frames.

  @note Any unit in the CAN bus may play the role of sender (by pressing KEY button)
        or receiver.

-	The CAN is configured as follow:
+The CAN is configured as follows:
     - Bit Rate   = 1 Mbit/s
     - CAN Clock  = external clock (HSE)
 		- ID Filter  = All identifiers are allowed
 		- RTR = Data
 		- DLC = 1 byte
-		- Data: Led number that should be turned ON
+		- Data: LED number that should be turned ON

 @par Directory contents

   - CAN/CAN_Networking/system_stm32f4xx.c   STM32F4xx system clock configuration file
   - CAN/CAN_Networking/stm32f4xx_conf.h     Library Configuration file
+  - CAN/CAN_Networking/stm32f4xx_it.c       Interrupt handlers
   - CAN/CAN_Networking/stm32f4xx_it.h       Interrupt handlers header file
-  - CAN/CAN_Networking/stm32f4xx_it.c       Interrupt handlers
   - CAN/CAN_Networking/main.c               Main program
   - CAN/CAN_Networking/main.h               Main program header file

 @par Hardware and Software environment

   - This example runs on STM32F405xx/407xx, STM32F415xx/417xx, STM32F427xx/437xx and
     STM32F429xx/439xx devices.

-  - This example has been tested with STMicroelectronics STM324xG-EVAL (STM32F40xx/ STM32F41xx Devices), STM32437I-EVAL (STM32F427xx/STM32F437xx Devices) and STM324x9I-EVAL
+  - This example has been tested with STMicroelectronics STM324xG-EVAL (STM32F40xx/ STM32F41xx Devices), STM32437I-EVAL (STM32F427xx/STM32F437xx Devices) and
-    (STM32F429xx/STM32F439xx Devices) evaluation boards and can be easily tailored to any other supported device and development board.
+    STM324x9I-EVAL RevB (STM32F429xx/STM32F439xx Devices) evaluation boards and can be easily tailored to any other supported device and development board.

   - STM324xG-EVAL and STM32437I-EVAL Set-up
     - Use LED1, LED2, LED3 and LED4 connected respectively to PG.06, PG.08, PI.09